APIPatterns/typespec-demo/README.md

 ✅ DO use a required query parameter named api-version on every operation for the client to specify the API version.

 ✅ DO use YYYY-MM-DD date values, with a -preview suffix for preview versions, as the valid values for api-version.

+## Add linter for api-version

+Create linter.js to check operations for api-version and import into library.cadl.

+Run cadl compile to show that it flags the Widgets analyze operation as needing an api-version.